 - The normal distribution of rcomp is observed as a normal distribution within the simplex as a geometrical portion of the real vector space.

-- The normal distribution of acomp and aplus is defined in them just as in the real space because are metric vector spaces.
+- The normal distribution of acomp and aplus is defined in them as in the real space because they are metric vector spaces.

-Densities are only given for the models built for rmult, rplus, and acomp because they do exist w with respect to the Lebesgue measure of each of these spaces.
+Densities are only given for the models built for rmult, rplus, and acomp because they do exist w concerning the Lebesgue measure of each of these spaces.

 Functions in R for Probability Distributions

 R distribution handles four functions to generate random numbers.
 First, there is a root name.
 The root name for the normal distribution is the norm.
 This root is prefixed by one of the following letters.

 - The p is for “probability“, and it is a cumulative distribution function.
 For example, pnorm() function.

 - The q is for “quantile“, and it is an inverse.
 For example, qnorm() function.

 - The d is for “density“, which is a density function.
 For example, dnorm() function.